TUDelft-MUDE/book/book/propagation_uncertainty/overview.md

 Given a random input $Y$, the model output $X$ is also expected to be random.
 ```

-Some simple examples are;
+Some simple examples of functions are that may have uncertain inputs are:
-- Conversion temperature from Celsius to Fahrenheit
+- Temperature conversion from Celsius to Fahrenheit

   $T_f = q(T_c) = \frac{9}{5} T_c + 32$